School bans pencil cases to stop 'stigma'

 "But if you're not engaging with it to start with you really haven't got a chance to take advantage of all that education."

-See more on The Politics Show in the North East & Cumbria on BBC1 at 11:00 BST, Sunday 13 May and on the iPlayer for 28 days thereafter .
+See more on The Politics Show in the North East & Cumbria on BBC1 at 11:00 BST, Sunday 13 May and on the iPlayer for 28 days thereafter.